Harold Ramirez Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.3 K/9, the seventh-best in the league.
+- The Blue Jays pitching staff is eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Blue Jays have the 11th-ranked team ERA across all league pitching staffs (3.98).
+- The Blue Jays have the 10th-ranked team ERA across all league pitching staffs (3.92).

 © 2023 Data Skrive.
 All rights reserved.